Friday, August 23, 2019

 The heat woke him.
 Hyren opened his eyes and realised he’d chosen the wrong side of the dune to fall asleep on.
 He was already sunbaked and sticky with sweat, his helmet unbearably stuffy.
 With a groan, he pulled it off, letting the desert wind cool his head for all too brief a period before it turned to hot again.
 He was sore all over, although he guessed that being trapped under a collapsed building did that to a person.

 No, Hyren thought.
 Of course not.
 They would come back for him.
 They had to.
 Someone had to.
 Was it too much to ask for them to care about him, even if just as a valuable military asset?
 The thought left a pit in his stomach and a strange choke in his throat.
-He needed to feel needed.
+Hyren had devoted his life to building Sloth’s empire.
+He didn’t have anything else.
+And now he felt discarded like a broken toy.

-He looked up at the sweltering sky and realised he should be doing less thinking and more moving, unless he wanted to bake out here—or the guards decided to go looking for him.
+He looked up at the sweltering sky and realised he should be doing less thinking and more moving, unless he wanted to roast out here—or the guards decided to go looking for him.
 So Hyren set off through the sand, slogging into the boundless wastes, until the sun finally got too hot and he napped in the shadow of a dune.
 He continued this way for several more days, sleeping during the hottest parts of the day and keeping on the move otherwise.
-He was heading toward a dark mass of rock that shimmered on the horizon, thinking that it would be more hospitable than the open sands.
+He headed toward a dark mass of rock that shimmered on the horizon, thinking that it would be more hospitable than the open sands.

 Some sort of winged creatures occasionally wheeled overhead, a species of the class of nonsapient beings referred to on this planet as Petpets.
 Intel dossiers further specified that these feathered Petpets were known as Horuses.
 They casually called to each other as they rode the thermal currents, soaring in lazy circles.